Teaching IBL in a Remote Setting

 One avenue that has been helpful for us personally to connect and learn with other faculty about ideas and tools for teaching online has been the online series of “Lunch Meetings” organized by the New England Consortium for Inquiry-based Learning in Mathematics (NE-IBLM, ne-iblm.org).
 We believe that such a "Lunch Meeting" structure could be easily replicated by any group of faculty around some common interests, given that we find the organizational overhead to be fairly low.

-If you want to connect with an IBL Community in your region (or help found one), check out the Network of IBL Communities.
+If you want to connect with an IBL Community or COMMIT in your region (or help found one), check out the COMMIT network.

 What is needed